pkcpkc/bc-lions-moabit/README.md

 The website dynamically shows when the HTML file was last modified:
 - Uses JavaScript to fetch HTTP Last-Modified header from the web server
 - Displays in German format: "Sonntag, 28.
 September 2025 um 13:48"
-- Updates automatically based on actual file modification time (not build time)
+- Updates automatically based on actual file modification time
-- Includes fallback to current date if Last-Modified header is unavailable

 ### Google Calendar Integration
 - **Embedded calendars**: Full Google Calendar view for training schedules